fortyfournorth/pokemon-design/README.md

 ### Acceptance Criteria

--   [ ] Interfaces needs to function on a Phone, Tablet, and Desktop
+-   [ ] Interfaces needs to function on a Mobile, Tablet, and Desktop
 -   [ ] Application should have a Masthead which contains the title "Pokedex"
 -   [ ] User can See 3, 6, or 9 Pokemon Cards in the interface at a time
     -   User can Select how many Pokemon Cards are Displayed